Manatoo/docs/source/includes/_tasks.md

 ```

 This endpoint adds weight to a task.
 For example, if the task already has a weight of 10, passing in a `weight` of 5 to this endpoint will result in the task having an updated weight of 15.
 This endpoint returns the updated weight.

+<aside class="notice">What is weight used for?
+That's up to you.
+Some common uses are to signify the urgency or importance of a task.</aside>

 ### HTTP Request